 **This post is made in collaboration with Eggland’s Best and Sur la Table.
 All content, ideas, and words are my own.**

-To start, I’m all about from-scratch cakes, so yes it will take you a minute longer—the effort is well worth it.
+To start this incredibly delicious chocolate dessert, I’m all about from-scratch cakes, so yes it will take you a minute longer—the effort is well worth it.
 Next, Eggland’s Best eggs—I have strong feelings about their eggs,there’s nothing else like them.
 Their eggs are consistently better tasting and more nutritious.
 Compared to other eggs, Eggland’s Best eggs contain six times more Vitamin D, 25% less saturated fat, more than double the Omega-3s, ten times more vitamin Vtamin E, and more than double the vitamin Vtamin B12.
 And I love that they feed their hens an all-vegetarian feed that contains healthy grains, canola oil and a supplement of alfalfa, rice bran, sea kelp and vitamin Vtamin E. For the rum, be sure to use a dark rum it’s sweeter and deeper in flavor than the regular variety.

 Now the best part— Eggland’s Best has teamed up with Sur la Table to develop a better-for-you cooking series that will have you excited to cook with your family.
 The recipes will of course feature Eggland’s Best eggs.
 Classes are taking place across the U.S. through the December 15, 2019.
 Learn more here: https://www.surlatable.com/classes/egglands-best/